What is safeguarding?

 There is a wide range of specific topic areas to support learning and understanding for people in social care work at all levels.

-Developed by Social Care Wales, Wales Council for Voluntary Action (WCVA) and local authority social services the All Wales Basic Safeguarding Training resource helps workers understand their role in keeping people safe.
+Developed by Social Care Wales, Wales Council for Voluntary Action (WCVA) and local authority social services the All Wales Basic Safeguarding Training pack helps workers understand their role in keeping people safe.

-Please note that our Safeguarding resources are currently being revised and re branded and will be available here to download soon.
-You can continue to use the existing resources below.
+Please note the pack is are currently being revised and will be available to download as a web resource soon.

 - new to safeguarding